What Does FFO Mean: A Simple Guide for REIT Investors

 Aligning FFO and EPRA Earnings ensures fair performance evaluation, particularly when comparing U.S., European, or Asia-Pacific REITs that follow different reporting standards but share similar business models.

-Lease Accounting Updates (ASC 842) on REIT’s Leases & Rentals
+Lease Accounting Updates (ASC 842) and How They Affect REITs

 The ASC 842 lease accounting standard changed how REITs record leases and recognize rental income.
-Under this rule, most leases now appear on balance sheets, increasing transparency but slightly affecting reported figures.
+Under this rule, most leases now appear on balance sheets, which increases transparency but slightly affects reported figures.

 Rent is recognized on a straight-line basis, meaning income is spread evenly across the lease term rather than matching actual cash receipts.
 This creates timing differences between reported and received rent.